PaulLerner/ViQuAE/EXPERIMENTS.md

 Dense IR is done with `faiss` and sparse IR is done with `elasticsearch`, both via HF `datasets`.
 We’ll use IR on both TriviaQA along with the complete Wikipedia (BM25 only) and ViQuAE along with the multimodal Wikipedia.

+Hyperparameter tuning is done using grid search via `optuna` on the dev set to maximize MRR.

 ### Preprocessing passages
 You can probably skip this step as we will provide passages dataset along with provenance.